Female hormonal drugs and pills - Complete list. Hormonal drugs - harm and benefit

 Female hormonal pills taken by the patient uncontrollably can cause serious complications in the body.
 As a result, these consequences will become irreversible.

-Ovarian follicles produce estrogens, the natural sex hormones.
+Ovarian follicles produce estrogens, natural sex hormones.
 These substances contribute to the normal functioning and development of the female body.
-Estrogens affect systems and organs, therefore, after the use of drugs based on estrogens, the following processes can occur in the body:
+Estrogens affect systems and organs, therefore, after using estrogen-based drugs, the following processes can occur in the body:

 • Development and growth of the uterus;